dotnet-foundation/website/input/blog/posts/net-foundation-april-update.md

 Author: Jon Galloway
 Published: 2018-04-30 23:49:00.0000000
 ---
-<p>It’s time for the April Update, subtitled The Calm Before The Storm edition... it's a relatively quiet month, but stay tuned for May when we'll have lots of news including several new projects joining and updates from the <a href="https://www.microsoft.com/en-us/build">Build 2018 conference</a>.</p>
+<p>It's time for the April Update, subtitled The Calm Before The Storm edition... it's a relatively quiet month, but stay tuned for May when we'll have lots of news including several new projects joining and updates from the <a href="https://www.microsoft.com/en-us/build">Build 2018 conference</a>.</p>

 <p>Speaking of Build... the .NET Foundation will have a .NET Open Source booth at Build.
 Come say hi!</p>